SAPR hosts meet and greet for Sexual Assault Awareness and Prevention Month

-301 st Fighter Wing Airman talk during the Sexual Assault Prevention and

-Response meet and greet at Naval Air Station Joint Reserve Base Fort Worth, Texas, April 2, 2022.
-The SAPR team provided free coffee, donuts, and informational merchandise to spread awareness on sexual assault.
+The SAPR team provided free coffee, donuts, and informational merchandise to spread awareness against sexual assault.
+They also provided outdoor games and talking points to encourage conversations and fellowship.

+“Our goal here is to show our faces and to build rapport,” said Master Sgt.
+Rachel Brandt-Hickey, 301 FW commander support staff.
+“Especially so we can meet the new people and let them know that we are here for them, and that they are not alone.”

+Throughout April, the SAPR team is promoting events such as a Virtual 5K Run or Walk.
+Pick up a free SAPR t-shirt in the Airman Readiness Center Bldg.
+1766 lobby.
+Then submit a photo or selfie to saprvictimadvocate@gmail.com for the 5k collage and random drawing for SAPR prizes.

 |Date Taken: